Measles: A Balanced Perspective

 There are 10 reported deaths to the Australian DAEN (like the US VAERS or UK Yellowcard systems) following vaccination with the above 4 mentioned vaccines since their introduction; however, the TGA emphasises that these may or may not be causally linked to vaccination.

-The incidence rate of injuries and deaths associated with measles vaccines is hard to quantify for two main reasons.
+The incidence rate of injuries and deaths associated with measles vaccines is hard to quantify for three main reasons.

+First, vaccines are rarely, if ever, safety tested in long-term trials against an inert placebo.
+Rather, they are tested in short-term trials against other vaccines, so the safety data is very limited in that it can only tell you the safety profile of one vaccine compared to another, and only for a short period.
+We know from documents obtained by the Informed Consent Action Network (ICAN) that the trials for M-M-R® II or Priorix® did not use an inert placebo, and only collected safety data for 42 days - 6 months.

 6. Is it true that the vaccine prevents the spread of measles?